Campus sustainability programs

 Where does our seafood come from?

-All seafood served on campus is sourced exclusively from MSC-certified sustainable fisheries.
+All seafood on campus is sourced from MSC-certified sustainable fisheries ensuring responsible practices and quality products.

 Make a Difference

-Let’s keep the momentum going.
-Together, we can make sustainable living second nature at NAU.
+Let’s keep it going.
+Together, we can make sustainable living second nature.